JackTheMico/nixos-impermanent/README.md

    [thundertheidiot solution about persisting /etc/shadow file](https://github.com/nix-community/impermanence/issues/120#issuecomment-2382674299)
    to allow users be able to change their password after the installation.

+## Looks like

+Please go to the [hydenix repository](https://github.com/richen604/hydenix) to check out the video.

 ## How to use

 ### Preperation